JoshDevHub/Flight-Booker/README.md

 ## Getting Started / How to Use

-You can visit the live site on [Heroku](https://cryptic-dawn-66962.herokuapp.com/).
-Note that because I'm on a free plan, the dyno hosting this site will regularly sleep.
-This can make the app slow to load on initial visits as the dyno may need to 'wake up'.
+The sunsetting of Heroku's free tier unfortunately killed the live site for this app.
+I'll try to get a prod environment up in the future but for now, you'll have to run this locally to use it.

 For running this app locally, you'll want to first have the following prerequisites:
 ```